 3 Enable the Filter output of this component part via program code option.

 4 Click Add filter.

 5 On the File menu, click Open.
-Select the script file that the Citavi Support team sent you.
+Select the code file that you downloaded from the Citavi repository.
 Click Compile.
 As long as no error messages are displayed, click Save.

 6 You can now edit the component as you normally would, for example by adding prefixes or suffixes.
 Click OK.
 Programmed components are displayed with a gear symbol.